 Best time to visit The Netherlands

-Netherlands is a year long destination but the best time to visit is during Spring (April-June) and Summer (July-September).
+The Netherlands is a year-long destination and the best time to visit is during Spring (April-June) and Summer (July-September).

-Take a walk along the Amsterdam Canals, Enjoy a Boat cruise, Get a taste of the local Cheese, or Explore one of many historic cities.
-The vibrancy and History will keep you busy for weeks.
+Walk along the Amsterdam or Utrecht Canals, enjoy a Boat ride in a rural landscape, get a taste of the local Cheese, or explore one of many historic cities.
+The vibrancy and history of this country will keep you busy for weeks.

-The capital and the most populated city in The Netherlands, Amsterdam oﬀers the perfect blend of Old World charm and a Modern city vibe.
-A historic city, dating back to the 12th Century, Amsterdam is now one of Europe’s iconic cities since The Dutch Golden Age.
-The city is one of the Hip capitals of Europe, with multiple Restaurants and Bars.
-The city is also an ideal getaway for families with kids.
+The capital city of The Netherlands, Amsterdam oﬀers the perfect blend of Old World charm and a modern city vibe.
+A historic city, dating back to the 12th Century, Amsterdam is one of Europe’s iconic city since The Dutch Golden Age.

 High rise buildings, Modern grand bridges, State of the art transport system.The Rotterdam cityscape, filled with modern architecture, is a sharp contrast to Amsterdam.

-Museum lovers have plenty of reason to rejoice, as the city is home to Mauritshuis, which houses the famous ‘Girl with a Pearl earring’.
-Kunst Museum and Panaroma Mesdag (Largest painting in Europe) are equally popular with art lovers.
+Museum-lovers have plenty of reason to rejoice, as the city is home to Mauritshuis, which houses the famous ‘Girl with the Pearl earring’.
+Kunst Museum and Panorama Mesdag (Largest painting in Europe) are equally popular with art lovers.

-Built around the famous Dom Tower, the post card perfect city centre of Utrecht, can be easily mistaken for Amsterdam, going by the description.
-Canals, Cobbled streets, Speeding bicyclists and Packed Restaurants/bars are a common scene in the city centre, but its the outskirts have become the hot spots in the recent years.
+Built around the famous Dom Tower, the postcard-perfect city center of Utrecht can be easily mistaken for Amsterdam, going by the description.
+Canals, Cobbled streets, Speeding bicyclists, Packed Restaurants and bars are a common scene in the city center.

-Famous for Delft Blue Pottery, Delft retains a large number of Monumental buildings and narrow Canals, connected by typical bridges, altogether making it a notable tourist destination.
+A Dutch Golden age city, Delft is synonymous with Blue Pottery.
+Delft retains a large number of Monumental buildings and narrow Canals, connected by typical bridges, altogether making it a notable tourist destination.